Abdzuhair15/Registration-Fitness-Member-/README.md

  3.Setup the MySQL Database.__

 # Running-
- 1.you can run the server first.__
+ 1.you can run the server first--
- 2.client can connect to server by using Ip address.__
- 3.client run the code.__
+ 2.client can connect to server by using Ip address.-- 3.client run the code.__
- 4.Enter the information details on GUI. (make sure connected to database).__
+ 4.Enter the information details on GUI. (make sure connected to database).
- 5.If the data has been inserted succesfully the message will prompt.__
+ 5.If the data has been inserted succesfully the message will prompt.
- 6.You can check the data in MySql database table.__
+ 6.You can check the data in MySql database table.